mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

       fi

-As long as you can guess what errors or other conditions will occur, you can handle them automatically in a function.\
+As long as you can guess what errors or other conditions will occur, you can handle them automatically in a function.

 ## Sourcing in files

 If this chapter has gotten you excited about the possibilities of writing up your customizations and saving them in files, good.
-But you will eventually have lots of different functions that fall into various categories, and you\'ll find it confusing to keep them all in one file.
+But you will eventually have lots of different functions that fall into various categories, and you'll find it confusing to keep them all in one file.
 At this point, you can start storing commands, variable settings, and functions in various files that meet different needs, and read them into your *.bashrc* file or any other script.
 Just use a dot to read a file